lynx-x-ray-observatory/soxs/doc/source/python/background.rst

-The default instrumental background in SOXS for the *Lynx* HDXI is the *Chandra*/ACIS-I particle background, named ``"acisi"``, and the default instrumental background for the *Lynx* microcalorimeter is from a model developed for the *Athena* calorimeter (`see here for details <http://adsabs.harvard.edu/abs/2014A%26A...569A..54L>`_), named ``"mucal"``.
+The default instrumental background in SOXS for the *Lynx* HDXI is the *Chandra*/ACIS-I particle background, named ``"acisi"``, and the default instrumental background for the *Lynx* microcalorimeter is based on a model developed for the *Athena* calorimeter (`see here for details <http://adsabs.harvard.edu/abs/2014A%26A...569A..54L>`_), named ``"mucal"``.

+The default instrumental backgrounds in SOXS for the *Athena* WFI and X-IFU are based on the specifications that can be found at `the Athena simulation tools web portal <http://www.the-athena-x-ray-observatory.eu/resources/simulation-tools.html>`_.

 The astrophysical background is not tied to a particular instrument specification.
 It can be turned off entirely in the call to :func:`~soxs.instrument.instrument_simulator` by setting ``astro_bkgnd=False``: